linode/apl-docs/docs/apps/falco.md

 ## About

-Falco can be used for thread detection.
+Falco can be used for threat detection.

 Before activating Falco, please first check which [Driver](https://falco.org/docs/event-sources/kernel/) to see which driver to use: